DeByeUSerSYstem/DeByeUSerSYstem.github.io/_pages/about.md

 [Debussy](https://debyeusersystem.github.io/) is a package of programs implementing a fast approach to the Debye Scattering Equation (DSE) analysis for powder diffraction data from nanocrystalline and/or non-ordered materials.
 Debussy is written in Fortran, while its GUI is written in Python.
 Debussy is a free open-source software published under the terms of the [GNU General Public License Version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ### What can Debussy do?
-Debussy can be used to perform a full analysis of diffraction data, from the modelling to the fitting.
+Debussy can be used to perform a full analysis of diffraction data, from modelling to fitting.
 A common analysis workflow consist in two main steps:
 1. building a database of atomic clusters of variable size where the atomic coordinates and the inter-atomic distances are stored.
-This is perfomed by the Claude (Crystalline LAyered User DatabasE) part.
+This is perfomed by the **Claude** (Crystalline LAyered User DatabasE) part.
 Different clusters shapes (e.g. cubes, parallelepipeds, cylinders...) are available.
 2. calculation of the Debye function and refinement of powder diffraction.
-This is performed by the Debye (DEBye USer SYstem) part.
-The program offers different kind of global optimisation algorithms to refine experimental data and to extract quantitative structural informations like: lattice constants, strain, site occupation factors, thermal parameters and domain size distributions.
+This is performed by the **Debussy** (DEBye USer SYstem) part.
+The program offers different kind of global optimisation algorithms to refine experimental data and to extract quantitative structural informations like: lattice constants, strain, site occupation factors, thermal parameters and domain size distributions.<br/>
-You can find how to get started with Debussy [here](https://debyeusersystem.github.io/getting-started/).
+You can find how to get started with Debussy [here](https://debyeusersystem.github.io/getting-started/).<br/>
 If you have questions about Debussy, contact us.

 ### What are the features of Debussy?